 Smashing or blending is good to mix the flavors and to help his digestion (we always leave some chunks as well).

-Raw meat with bone and without most of the fatty skin – only animals that he could hunt, like chicken, turkey, rabbit and duck.
+Raw meat with bone and without most of the fatty skin – only animals that he could hunt, like chicken, turkey, rabbit, and duck.
 Bogas doesn’t tolerate well fish and he doesn’t like eating small birds, although he runs after them.
-It’s good to also add a small percentage of animal organs.
+It seems to be good to also add a small percentage of animal organs.
 Although we never gave him eggs, we heard that they might be nutricious for dogs, especially eaten with the shell.

-Walnuts as snacks, that he hulls himself, or mixed in each meal (we noticed these really make the difference).
+Walnuts as snacks, that he hulls himself, or mixed in each meal.

-What Else Do We Do To Keep Him Healthy?
+What Else Do We Do For His Health?

-Besides his diet, it is crucial for Bogas to feel free, included, appreciated and validated, as much as possible (despite the general conditions), like we all do, in order to be happy.
-Of course, we must do this work internally, but life is a giant connection cycle, in which we choose if we want to resist it, or release it.
+Besides his diet, it is crucial for him to feel free, included, appreciated and validated, as much as possible, despite the social and environmental conditions.
+Life is a giant connection cycle, in which we choose if we want to resist it or release it.

-Me and Vasco are very present in his life.
-There were periods of time, in which Bogas could stay 6-8 hours alone at home.
-Nowadays, that doesn’t happen anymore, as we move towards a lifestyle free of rigid schedules.
+I and Vasco are very present in his life, as we move towards a lifestyle free of rigid schedules.

 We take Bogas with us almost everywhere we go.
-If, for instance, we go to a small grocery store, he patiently waits for us at the door (in this case, it’s very easy to keep an eye on him).
+If, for instance, we go to a small grocery store, he patiently waits for us at the door.

-When we travel, he stays in a dog’s hotel (the best one we know), where people seem to treat him well.
-He continues eating exactly the same, as we prepare everything in advance, and they only have to defrost it and feed him.
+When we travel, he stays in a dog’s hotel, where people seem to treat him well.
+When this happens, he continues eating exactly the same, as we prepare everything in advance, and they only have to defrost it and feed him.
 His skin keeps free of chemicals, as we specifically ask them to not give him any bath.

 Exercising, Playing, Socializing and Breathing

-However, sometimes it may happen that the energy between him and another dog may not function so well.
-In those situations, we simply call him, he comes and we bring his focus of attention to something else.
-These episodes happen more when he is recovering from his health issues, which is normal, as his vibration is not so high.
+Sometimes, it may happen that the energy between him and another dog may not function so well.
+In those situations, we call him, he comes to us and we bring his focus of attention to something else.
+These episodes happened more when he was recovering from his health issues, as his vibration was not so high.

 Skin and Hair